What is Genetics?

 Genetics forms an integral part of many first and second year courses in the Natural Sciences Tripos in Cambridge.
 Genetics is taught in the first year courses and Evolution and Behaviour, and the basic knowledge required in these courses can be extended in the second year courses on Cell and Developmental Biology and Ecology.
 The Department also contributes to the teaching of the Molecules in Medical Science course in the Medical and Veterinary Science Tripos.

-What this means in practice is that in order to study for an Undergraduate Degree in Genetics at the University of Cambridge, you should apply to a College for the Natural Sciences Tripos, and ideally study some or all of the courses mentioned above in the first and second years, specialising in Genetics in your third year [Part II] .
+What this means in practice is that in order to study for an Undergraduate Degree in Genetics at the University of Cambridge, you should apply to a College to undertake the Natural Sciences Tripos, and ideally study some or all of the courses mentioned above in the first and second years, specialising in Genetics in your third year [Part II].
+However, it is possible to approach the study of Genetics in Part II via other routes.
 Medical and Veterinary Sciences students can also elect to study Genetics in their third year.

 Because applying to Cambridge is rather different than applying to most other universities, it is essential that you are well-informed about the procedures and deadline dates.
 More information can be found on the following web pages: